Linda Bloodworth-Thomason Tells Les Moonves ‘Go F— Yourself’ After Claiming He Killed Her Career At CBS

 “Over the years, even when an actress managed to get one of my scripts through an agent, the deal would immediately be killed.
 It was like a personal vendetta and I will never know why.”

-Bloodworth-Thomason says Les Moonves denied requests from both Bette Midler and Huey Lewis to work with on TV pilots with her.
-In the end, she questioned why Moonves wouldn’t just tell her that he had no intention of every putting one of her shows on his network instead of just keeping her “hopping and hoping.”
+Bloodworth-Thomason says Les Moonves denied requests from both Bette Midler and Huey Lewis to work on TV pilots with her.
+In the end, she questioned why Moonves wouldn’t just tell her that he had no intention of ever putting one of her shows on his network instead of just keeping her “hopping and hoping.”

 When she finally realized Moonves was never going to put a show of hers on the air, Bloodworth-Thomason left the network.
 She detailed her final transaction with Moonves and CBS in her THR piece.